+sys tem, and classroom procedures.
 PRE PARATION List the day's BIG IDEA and activities on the board.
 Write the day's vocabulary word and definition on the board.
-The following handouts need to be made into overhead transparencies or copied onto chart paper: Facilitator Resource 2, Name Tent Directions • Facilitator Resource 3, Procedures Before classes begin, establish procedures for storing handbooks, entering and exiting the classroom, turning in and returning work, and taking attendance so that you are prepared to provide students with answers to each of the statements on Facilitator Resource 3 , Procedures.
-4 x 6-inch cards will be used to make students' name tents.
+The following handouts need to be made into overhead transparencies or copied onto chart paper: Facilitator Resource 2, Name Tent Directions Facilitator Resource 3, Procedures Before classes begin, establish procedures for storing handbooks, entering and exiting the classroom, turning in and returning work, and taking attendance so that you are prepared to provide students with answers to each of the statements on Facilitator Resource 3 , Procedures . $4 \times 6$ -inch cards will be used to make students' name tents.
 These name tents will be placed on the front of the students' desks until you have learned all of the students' names.
 You can choose to use different colored card stock for each class or allow students to use markers to write down their information.
-(The name cards can be stored in the back plastic pocket of their binders to ensure that the students do not lose their cards.)
+(The name cards can be stored in the back plastic pockets of the binders to ensure that the students do not lose their cards.)
 You may want to pre-label the binders for your students.
 One facilitator uses the computer to print out labels for the spines of the binders.
-Each class gets a different color of label, and names are big enough to be read across the room.
+Each class gets a different colored label, and names are big enough to be read across the room.
 (This makes it possible to take attendance by noting which binders are unclaimed.)
-In advance of the lesson, decide on an orderly procedure for distributing Roads to Success Family Introduction Letters (see RTS Program Manual).
+In advance of the lesson, decide on an orderly procedure for distributing Roads to Success Family Intro Letters (see Roads to Success Program Manual ).
 It will work best to distribute these at the end of class.